 - Child Welfare Society Sierra Leone

-- Childhelp Sierra Leone
+- Children’s Hope Initiative Sierra Leone (CHI-SL)

 - Conscience International (CI)

-- Defence for Children International Sierra Leone
+- Defence for Children International

 - Economic Empowerment and Human Rights Sierra Leone (EEHRSL)